jrheard/blog/_drafts/watercolorbot.md

 * If you want to e.g. start a new page every level (maybe you're writing a dungeon-crawler?), the user has to fiddle with the machine for ten seconds to take off the old page and ensure there's a fresh page ready to go, which could get irritating over time
 * You probably don't want to paint on the same "pixel" twice (although I can imagine situations where an intentionally smudged page could make for a cool aesthetic)

 Anyway, I thought the idea of an interactive watercolor program was interesting, so I showed the text adventure to the students.
 A few of them liked the idea and made their projects interactive too.
-Here's one student's Minesweeper:
+Here's me losing at one student's Minesweeper:

-TODO gif of zach's program
+{% img minesweeper.webp %}

 This student has never used a two-dimensional array before, and he wrote a fully-functioning version of Minesweeper that runs on a watercoloring robot.

+For this program and a few others, we decided to swap out the paints and paintbrush in favor of a pen.
+This allows for a lot more precision when drawing a grid or text/numbers, because if you try to do small fiddly motions on the bot with a paintbrush equipped you tend to just get an aimless splotch of paint.

+Drawing text/numbers on the bot is kind of a hassle in general and can make for a visual mess, so I thought it was really clever that this student used domino-style dots in order to indicate how many mines are adjacent to a particular square.
+A small X on an individual square means "you've checked this square and there weren't any mines nearby."

 Here's another student's implementation of Go:

-TODO gif of jake's program

-So cool.
+{% img go.webp %}

+We didn't want to stop the game after every move to swap out pens, so his program represents white pieces as squares and black pieces as triangles.

 Lessons Learned
 ---------------